Gerjan77/SARS-COV-2/COMPILE.md

 Xamarin Visual Studio 8.5.3.16 April 14, 2020 (= Visual Studio for Mac 8.5 Service Release 3)

-## Recommended: Save a restorable image of your harddrive using Clonezilla
+## Become a Software tester now: Save a restorable image of your harddrive using Clonezilla

 This prevents issues when performing a downgrade of third-party software.